oorestisime/gatsby-remark-rehype-images/example/src/pages/custom-component/index.md

 ## Notes

-For the moment it accepts the following parameters as options:
+In order to better understand the different options available during the image processing, be sure to read [this](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-sharp#readme).

+The package accepts as a parameter the tag, type of sharp function and you can then specify any arguments you wish to pass on to plugin sharp.

 ```
 const defaults = {
   tag: 'rehype-img',
+  sharpFunction: 'fluid',
-  maxWidth: 650,
+  maxWidth: 800,
-  wrapperStyle: ``,
-  linkImagesToOriginal: true,
-  showCaptions: false,
-  withWebp: false,
+  quality: 90,
 }
 ```

-which are actually the ones accepted by `remark-images` plus the desired tag!

-Coming soon a better configuration here, meaning being able to specify whether you want `fixed` or `fluid` images and the corresponding parameters

 ## Looking forward to see what you build

 This should open a new door for creating all new exciting components for your markdown files.
 Here's an example:

 ```
 <grid>